Why successful companies have IT leadership on their board

 5. A more pressing attitude to risk management

-A board without IT representation can place a disproportionate amount of focus on extraneous risks whilst critical IT risks go unaddressed.
+A board without IT leadership can place a disproportionate amount of focus on extraneous risks whilst critical IT risks go unaddressed.
 Even if IT has a solution to hand, the board may still deny funding since they don’t understand its importance.